 Haute Route Jotunheimen

-Join us on a week-long randonee ski trip in the heart of Jotunheimen, perhaps Norway's best-known mountains.
-On the trip, we will make our way to some of the highest summits in Norway, and stay in cosy mountaincabins where we will be served delicious meals.
+Join us on a week-long randonee ski tour in the heart of Jotunheimen, perhaps Norway's best-known mountains.
+On the tour, we will make our way to some of the highest summits in Norway, and stay in cosy mountain cabins.

 Day 1: Arrival Oslo – to Jotunheimen